Callanish creates a healing space for people

 Here are some ways to join and support our work.

 Learn about community initiatives you can take part in to support the work of Callanish.
-For example, members of Cycling Team Callanish recently rode the Whistler Gran Fondo, raising $147,000 for Callanish, including $45,000 matching funds from the estate of Katherine J. Heller.
+For example, last September, members of Cycling Team Callanish rode the 2016 Whistler Gran Fondo, raising $147,000 for Callanish, including $45,000 matching funds from the estate of Katherine J. Heller.
 Learn more about this initiative and others.

 Thank you to everyone for your ongoing support.
 We rely primarily on the support of individual donors and foundations, and do not receive any government or corporate funding.
 Learn more.